RahulChandra99/unreal-cpp-interaction-weapon-stealth-combat-ai-system/README.md

   - [Changelog](#changelog)
 - [Smart Enemy Combat and Stealth System with AI](#smart-enemy-combat-and-stealth-system-with-ai)

-# Weapons, Interactions, Stealth with AI

-This project is a third person stealth action framework inspired by Hitman.
-It combines modular weapons, ALS style locomotion, and stealth AI into one extendable foundation.

-Built solo with a focus on clean architecture and scalable gameplay systems.

----

 ## Project Overview
 - Hitman inspired stealth, interactions, and context actions.